lintweaker/xmos-native-dsd/README.md

 =================================
 [29-apr-16]

-Add experimental support for TEAC UD-501.
+Add experimental support for TEAC UD-501 and support for the NuPrime Audio HD-AVP/AVA.

 [11-apr-16]